 Set the Thermostat Properly

-A programmable thermostat is one of the best tools you can use for managing your heat pump effectively.
+is one of the best tools you can use for managing your heat pump effectively.
 You should never set your thermostat to extremes to try and reach your desired temperature.
 Putting the thermostat on 90 won’t make it heat to 70 faster.
 It may, however, diminish your energy efficiency and put more strain on your system.
 A smart thermostat will turn the heat pump on in advance of the time that you’ve selected for your temperature adjustment so you get the heat you need right when you want it.

 Keep the Filter Clean